HaritFluk/go-auth-test/README.md

 # Authentication with Golang (Testing)
-I'm learning about go and this time I want to learn about Authentication with Go In this Code when you run
+I'm learning about go and this time I want to learn about Authentication with Go you can clone my github or follow typing code up to ypu
+In this Code when you run
 ```
 go run main.go